One More Time (Daft Punk song): Use in other works

 "One More Time" was sampled and incorporated in Miliyah Kato's song "Future Lover (Mirai Koibito)" from her album Liberty in January 2016.
-The song peaked at number 30 in Japan.
+The song peaked at number 30 in Japan..
+Singer and actor Anthony Ramos covered the song for the 2020 DreamWorks Animation movie Trolls World Tour for his character.
 The track was also sampled and interpolated in the Drake and 21 Savage song "Circo Loco" on their album, Her Loss (2022); however, the sample was heavily criticized by critics, with Paul A. Thompson of Pitchfork describing the song as having a "hammily stupid Daft Punk flip", while Josh Svetz of Paste wrote that the song's "worst crime is butchering Daft Punk's classic "One More Time"."
 2023 Britain's Got Talent series 16 winner Viggo Venn used the song during his audition round.